PAC-UK Privacy Statement

 - to analyse your activity on our website and social media streams so that we can administer, support, improve and develop our business and for statistical and analytical purposes;

 - to enforce our contractual terms with you and any other agreement, and for the exercise or defence of legal claims and to protect the rights of PAC-UK, and our employees; and

-- if you submit comments and feedback regarding our services, we may use such comments and feedback on our website, social media streams and in any marketing or advertising materials.
-We will only identify you for this purpose by your first name and the city in which you live.
+- if you submit comments and feedback regarding our services, with your prior consent we may use such comments and feedback on our website, social media streams and in any marketing or advertising materials.

 Where we are under a legal obligation to do so we may use your information to: